colmap/colmap/doc/faq.rst

     colmap mapper \
         --database_path $PROJECT_PATH/database.db \
         --image_path $PROJECT_PATH/images \
-        --import_path /path/to/existing-model \
+        --input_path /path/to/existing-model \
-        --export_path /path/to/model-with-new-images
+        --output_path /path/to/model-with-new-images

 Or, alternatively, you can start the reconstruction from scratch::

     colmap mapper \
         --database_path $PROJECT_PATH/database.db \
         --image_path $PROJECT_PATH/images \
-        --export_path /path/to/model-with-new-images
+        --output_path /path/to/model-with-new-images

 Note that dense reconstruction must be re-run from scratch after running the ``mapper`` or the ``bundle_adjuster``, as the coordinate frame of the model can